NicholasBly/PrivateInternetAccess-WiFi-disable-on-boot/README.md

 ### Manual Execution

-You can run the script manually by double-clicking the `vpn_wifi_manager.bat` file.
+You can run the script manually by double-clicking the `PIA_Startup.bat` file.

 ### Automatic Execution on Startup